eagarwal-23/cos316-final-project/README.md

 to your GitHub repo.
-Within a couple minutes of your submission, the autograder will make a comment on your commit listing the output of our testing suite when run against your code. **Note that you will be graded only on your changes to the `dorm` package**, and not on your changes to any other files, though you may modify any files you wish.
+Within a couple minutes of your submission, the autograder will make a comment on your commit listing the output of our testing suite when run against your code. **Note that you will be graded only on your changes to the `cache` package**, and not on your changes to any other files, though you may modify any files you wish.

-You may submit and receive feedback in this way as many times as you like, whenever you like, but a substantial lateness penalty will be applied to submissions past the deadline.
+You may submit and receive feedback in this way as many times as you like, whenever you like, taking into account your late days if submitting past the deadline.